 It feels like the summer temperature is increasing year after year and the easiest solution to this uncomfortable hotness is to turn up the AC.
-However, by doing so, we often have that feeling of guilt as we know the shock we will be in once the bill arrives at the end of the month.
+However, by doing so, we often have that feeling of guilt as we know the shock we will be in once the energy bill arrives at the end of the month.

 Even more so, the negative impact we have on the environment should be our biggest concern.
-By using more (through your AC for example), we add to the global warming effect, making the summers hotter and the vicious cycle continues.
+By using more energy (through your AC for example), we add to the global warming effect, making the summers hotter and the vicious cycle continues.

 1. Keep It Simple